-A graduate degree is conferred at the close of each regular semester and 10-week summer semester.
+A graduate degree is conferred at the close of each regular semester and 10week summer semester.
 A candidate for an advanced degree who expects to complete his/her work at the end of a given semester must apply for graduation by submitting the electronic application for degree to the Office of the Registrar and by paying the required graduation fee to Student Business Services no later than the Friday of the fifth week of the fall or spring semester or the Friday of the first week of the second summer term.
 The electronic application can be accessed via the Howdy portal.
 A cancellation made after the application deadline will not result in a refund of the diploma fee.
 Graduate degree candidates who have completed all degree requirements will not be allowed to cancel their graduation application without approval from the Graduate and Professional School.
 A student should check the website of the Office of the Registrar at http://graduation.tamu.edu to determine the date and time of his/her graduation ceremony.

-APPENDIX ASpecial Education Division Faculty
+APPENDIX A Special Education Division Faculty

-Faculty Member Contact Interest Areas Information Bowman-Perrott, Lisa Associate Professor lbperrott@tamu.e du 647 Harrington Tower Academic and behavioral interventions for students with and at-risk for emotional and behavioral disorders, meta-analysis of single-case research, positive behavioral interventions and supports, outcomes for English language learners Chang, Wen-Hsuan Assistant Professor wenhsuan.chang@t amu.edu 637D Harrington Tower Secondary transition for youth with disabilities, family supports, evidence-based practices, predictors of postschool success, racial disparity Fogarty, Melissa Clinical Associate Professor melissafogarty@tamu. edu 644 Harrington Tower Integrated, comprehension reading and vocabulary interventions for at-risk elementary and secondary students Erbeli, Florina Assistant Professor erbeli@tamu.edu 651 Harrington Tower Dyslexia, reading development in students at-risk or with reading disabilities, predictive factors of reading achievement, individual differences in reading disability Ganz, Birdie Professor jayganz@tamu.edu 637G Harrington Tower Autism spectrum and intellectual disabilities, social- communication interventions, single-case research, meta-analysis of single-case research Henry, Alyssa Assistant Professor alyssa.henry@tamu .edu 712 Harrington Tower Reading comprehension for students with autism; remote-delivered listening comprehension interventions for children with autism Montague, Marcia Clinical Assistant Professor mmontague@tamu. edu 603 Harrington Tower Classroom management, equity in access to education; interventions for at-risk students, first-generation, and low-income college students; interventions for students with low-incidence disabilities; special education teacher preparation and professional development; transition to post-secondary education; disability and disaster Schmid, Kelly Assoc.
-Director, Special Education Field Placement kschmid@tamu.ed u 701D Harrington Tower Pre-service teacher preparation, effective pre- service teacher supervision practices
+Faculty Member Contact Information Interest Areas Bowman-Perrott, Lisa Associate Professor Ibperrott@tamu.edu Harrington Tower Academic and behavioral interventions for students with and at-risk for emotional and behavioral disorders, meta-analysis of single-case research, positive behavioral interventions and supports, outcomes for English language learners Chang, Wen-Hsuan Assistant Professor wenhsuan.chang@tamu .edu 637D Harrington Tower Secondary transition for youth with disabilities, family supports, evidence-based practices, predictors of postschool success, racial disparity Fogarty, Melissa Clinical Associate Professor melissafogarty@tamu.edu 701F Harrington Tower Integrated, comprehension reading and vocabulary interventions for at-risk elementary and secondary students Erbeli, Florina Associate Professor erbeli@tamu.edu 707 Harrington Tower Dyslexia and other forms of reading disabilities, typical and atypical reading development, predictive factors of reading achievement, individual differences in reading ability and disability.
+Montague, Marcia Clinical Associate Professor mmontague@tamu.edu 603 Harrington Tower Classroom management, equity in access to education; interventions for at-risk students, first-generation, and low-income college students; interventions for students with low- incidence disabilities; special education teacher preparation and professional development; transition to post-secondary education; disability and disaster Nagro, Sarah Associate Professor Her research focuses on determining how to help teacher candidates and novice teachers find success when educating students with disabilities in inclusive classrooms with the goal of retaining high quality professionals.
+Schmid, Kelly Assoc.
+Director, Special Education Field kschmid@tamu.edu 701D Harrington Tower Pre-service teacher preparation, effective pre-service teacher supervision practices